anhnguyendepocen/IPSA_USP_EADA_2018/README.md

 # Essentials of Applied Data Analysis - Stata Laboratories, Handouts and Activities

-Welcome to Essentials of Applied Data Analysis course materials repository at VIII IPSA-USP Summer School on Methods and Concepts in Political Science and International Relations, 2017!
+Welcome to Essentials of Applied Data Analysis course materials repository at IX IPSA-USP Summer School on Methods and Concepts in Political Science and International Relations, 2018!

 ##  Schedule

-From January 23, 2017 to  January 27, 2017.
+From January 8, 2018 to  January 14, 2014.
 The Summer School detailed schedule can be found [here](http://summerschool.fflch.usp.br/schedule/detailed-schedule).

 ##  What will I find here?